-Figuring out how to apply for financial aid is a daunting process, especially since there are many different sources.
+Figuring out how to apply for financial aid is a daunting process, especially since there are many different sources of aid.
 If you break it down, though, it’s pretty simple.
-You can start looking for private scholarships as early as your freshman year in high school.
-Then, the FAFSA and CSS Profile are of utmost importance, and from there, you can do the rest of it on your own.
-Be sure to find out if you potential schools have separate financial aid applications, and then have at it!
+You can start looking for private scholarships as early as your freshman year in high school (or earlier if you look hard enough).
+Then, the FAFSA and CSS Profile are of utmost importance.
+From there, you can do the rest of it on your own.
+Be sure to find out if your potential schools have separate financial aid applications, and have at it!

 Register for the Selective Service System.

-Men between the ages of 18 and 26 must register for the Selective Service to be eligible for federal financial aid.
+Men between the ages of 18 and 25 must register for the Selective Service to be eligible for federal financial aid.
 The Selective Service System is basically the draft.
 In times of war and national emergency, if there are not enough soldiers to fulfill the necessary positions, the government has the authority to call ordinary citizens to join the service.
 Choosing not to register bars you from receiving any federal financial aid.
-Plus, it’s illegal.
+Plus, it’s illegal not to register and penalties include fines or jail time.
 Registering for the Selective Service is quick and easy!

 Fill out the FAFSA.

 The FAFSA is the Free Application for Federal Student Aid.
 It opens on October 1 each year to students planning to attend school the next fall and takes about 30 minutes to complete.
 First, create an FSA ID using your personal information, and then verify your email address.
 You will have to use your FSA ID to electronically sign your FAFSA.
 Before filling it out, you will need to collect the following things:

 - Your and your parents’ W-2 forms and tax returns from two years ago (e.g., for the 2018-2019 FAFSA, you will need your 2016 tax information)

 - Bank and financial asset statements